Dear Lit Agents: “Delete Rejections” aren’t helping anyone

 By David G Brown

 Okay, I get it.
-Literary agents are swamped by thousands of queries per year, and helping their roster of authors is their first priority.
+Literary agents are swamped with thousands of queries per year, and helping their roster of authors is their first priority.
 Sifting through an overstuffed inbox may be secondary, but it’s also critical for discovering new talent.
 So it makes sense that agents streamline the process to get through queries as quickly as possible.

 But this has led to the now infamous delete rejection.
 There was a time when almost all agents sent formal rejections to the querying authors whose manuscripts didn’t measure up.
 Now, however, it is far more common to stick a little warning on the submissions page: